mdamien/json-comment/src/README.rst

 -  Single and Multi line comments
 -  Multi line data strings
--  Trailing comma in objects and arrays
+-  Trailing commas in objects and arrays, after the last item

 This package works with any JSON parser which supports: